canjs/canjs/control/route/route.md

 @test can/control/view/qunit.html
 @download http://donejs.com/can/dist/can.control.route.js

-The can.Control.route plugin adds a __route__ [processor](can.Control.static.processors) to [can.Control].
+The can.Control.route plugin adds a __route__ [can.Control.static.processors processor] to [can.Control].
-This allows creating routes and binding to [can.route] in a single step by listening to the _route_ event and a route string.
-Without a route string the event will be triggered when the route is empty.
+This allows creating routes and binding to [can.route] in a single step by listening to the _route_ event and a route.
+Without a route, the event will be triggered when the route is empty.
-The data passed to the event handler will contain the [deparamed route](can.route.deparam) without the matched _route_ attribute.
+The data passed to the event handler will contain the [can.route.deparam deparamed route] without the _route_ attribute.

 For example: